okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-api/index.md

 - `https://company-b.example.com/scim/v2`
 - `https://company-c.example.com/scim/v2`

-On your SCIM server, you can read which subdomain the request is coming from and route the request to the appropriate Okta org.
+On your SCIM server, you can read which subdomain the request is coming from and route the request to the appropriate tenant for the Okta org.

 ### Basic User Schema